rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

 ### Layer 4: CompetitionAnalyser
  * Analyser to check the limits.
+ * Limit columns
  * API to read source annotations

 ### Layer 5: CompetitionAnnotateAnalyser
- * Extended version of analyser from L4 with ability to annotate the source from actual running results
+ * Extended version of analyser from L4 with ability to annotate sources from actual running results

 ### Layer 6: Configuration
  * Base CompetitionConfig APIs and attributes

 ### Layer 7: Reusable parts of the runners
- * Wrapping all of above into simple, configurable and reusable API
+ * Cpmpetition runners & helpers.

 ##Long-term task: reusable limits, draft notes
 * Support for third-party limits, use limit provider + id
-* Target stores limits as a `Dictionary<provider_id, Range<double>>`
+* Target stores limits as a `Dictionary<provider_id, LimitRange>`
 * Limit provider specifies attribute name and additional parameters to be applied
   TODO: exact format?
   TODO: Use same properties for XML annotations or prefer something better?